Benefits of Job Shadowing Program

 Physician Assistant students have the opportunity to shadow a Clinical Officer Mentor.
 This is the equivalent position of a Physician Assistant.
-This shadowing opportunity will allow you to work in a challenging environment as you gain the skills that will enhance your future.
+Our job shadowing program will allow you to work in a challenging environment as you gain the skills that will enhance your future.

 Students studying to become psychologists, psychotherapists, and social workers are given the opportunity to shadow and mentored by mental health professionals.
-This internship can be extremely challenging as cultural stigma prevents many mentally ill individuals from seeking treatment.
+This job shadowing program can be extremely challenging as cultural stigma prevents many mentally ill individuals from seeking treatment.
 IMA is working hard to bridge the cultural gap and show the importance of getting to the cause of mental illnesses.

 Malnutrition is rampant in every region that IMA has internships available.
 Either due to poverty or circumstance, dietetics is an important field.
 Shadowing our mentors and working in the mobile clinic in areas where a healthy diet can be challenging can prove to be a life-altering experience.
-One of the benefits of participating in this program is that you will have access to our Graduate and medical school admissions counselors upon completion.
+One of the benefits of job shadowing is that you will have access to our Graduate and medical school admissions counselors upon completion.

 Our goal is to give you the opportunity to observe and shadow physicians in the specialties that you have chosen to focus your career on or are interested in.
 These specialties include Emergency Medicine, OB/GYN, Pediatrics, Internal Medicine, and General Surgery.
 A further focus is available on the specialties of ENT, Epidemiology, Orthopedics, Ophthalmology, and region-specific tropical medicine.
 Physician-Assistant students will shadow a Clinical Officer, which is the Kenyan equivalent title.